alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ### Prerequisites

-  * Docker Setup :  For Mac, Please follow the steps as defined in [Install Docker Desktop on Mac](https://docs.docker.com/desktop/install/mac-install/).
+  * Docker Setup
     * Virtual disk limit: 200 GB
     * Memory limit: 8 GB
     * File Sharing: VirtioFS
     * [If using Mac ARM], Use Rosetta for x86_64/amd64 emulation on Apple Silicon: CHECKED
+  * ngrok
+    * Sign up for an account with ngrok, it will be used so that you can access your kafka cluster on the internet.
+You will need an ngrok authtoken in the following steps.

 Also, this has not been tested on some environments like Docker on Windows.